swiftpeerlab/swiftpeerlab.github.io/index.md

 Never tried Swift but interested in getting started?
 No worries, please feel free to join us, and we can guide you to the fun of Swift development!

-## Call for Speakers

-If you have something to share or offer the community, please submit a talk proposal via this short [form](https://goo.gl/forms/WaNQE3iERm2TIXRw1).

 ## Code of Conduct

 We follow the [Code of Conduct](https://info.thoughtworks.com/code-of-conduct-en.html) provided by ThoughtWorks.